linhpham4/Aftermath/README.md

 - Run `npm run start` to start your server.
 #### Client directory
-- Make an .env file in the aftermath-client directory and fill in the variable as seen in .env.sample. in both the client and server directory to install necessary dependencies.
+- Make an .env file in the aftermath-client directory and fill in the variable as seen in .env.sample.
 - Run `npm install` to install necessary dependencies.
 - Run `npm run dev` to start client side.

-## How to use app
+## How to use the app
 ### Home page
-- Upon opening, type in "/host/1" at the end of the URL as the root directory is still in progress.
-- From there your can upload an image and click the upload button.
+- Upload a photo of your receipt and click the upload button.
-- An alert will pop up and you will have to wait a few second for the image to finished getting converted.
+- An alert will pop up and you will have to wait a few second for the image to be converted.
 - The image will be saved in the public/images directory in the server.
 - The bills and items table will be updated with the new data from the bill.